NicoHeatingBTC/home-bitcoin-immersion-mining-system/README.md

 * Are you only trying to heat living space?
 Or also tap water?
 * How insulated is your home?
 * Do you have any existing infrastructure you are working around, or are you starting from scratch?
-* Is your electrical pannel big enough?
+* Is your electrical panel big enough?

 ## The System